LordK1/Fyber/README.md

 The Architecture of Application is MVP (Model - View - Presenter) or DataBinding also announced by [Google](https://developer.android.com/topic/libraries/data-binding/index.html).

+## Tasks: (Passed)
+* 1. Create a form asking for the variables (Uid, API key, appid, pub0) => [MainActivity.java](./app/src/main/java/com/k1/fyber/MainActivity.java#get)
+* 2. Make the request to the API passing the params and the authentication hash => [MainActivity.java]
+* 3. Get the result from the response.
+[OffersFragment.java](./app/src/main/java/com/k1/fyber/OffersFragment.java)
+* 4. Check the returned hash to check that it’s a real response (check signature)

 ## Requirements & Installation
 You can download APK (app/app-release.apk) file from this [link](),